 - dairy-free chocolate chips

-To make these muffins, preheat an oven to 350°F and line a muffin pan with 7 foil or parchment paper liners.
+First, preheat an oven to 350°F and line a muffin pan with 7 foil or parchment paper liners.

 Add the almond flour, oat flour and tapioca starch and make sure to break up any lumps well and then add the baking powder and salt and whisk very well.